xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 </div>

 Note that by default, it will be necessary to clear the bgp session to "unstuck" it from idle state.
-Also, other options exists to restart it automatically after a few minutes, to ignore the extra rules or to simply generate a warning message:
+Also, other options exist to restart it automatically after a few minutes, to ignore the extra rules or to simply generate a warning message:

 <div class="highlighter-rouge">
 <pre class="highlight">